Queens faithful deal with coronavirus

-“Sunday Public Masses will still be celebrated,” DiMarzo said in a letter posted on the diocesan website dated March 13.
-“However, the faithful are urged to exercise caution if they are to attend.
-The Diocese of Brooklyn will comply with the State’s regulations about large public gatherings.
-This dispensation remains in effect until further notice.”

-Additionally, DiMarzo said weekday Masses will continue as usual with the normal precautions people should take when gathering in public places.
-Other celebrations such as weddings and funerals may take place but the diocese is stating that attendance should be limited.
+Bishop Nicholas DiMarzio of the Diocese of Brooklyn has suspended all Masses throughout the diocese until further notice, though a statement released Sunday said that churches will be open for private prayer.
+Parishioners were asked to check their rectories for schedules.

+All in-person parish religious education classes, youth ministry classes, group meetings, CYO activities and adult faith formation sessions are canceled until further notice.

-“In these extremely difficult and challenging times, it is the primary duty of the Diocese to keep the faithful safe and healthy,” he wrote.
+“In these extremely difficult and challenging times, it is the primary duty of the Diocese to keep the faithful safe and healthy,” he wrote in a statement issued last week.

-When gathering, congregants are urged to take the necessary precautions, including remaining at a safe distance from others and receiving Holy Communion in the hand.
-The distribution of the Precious Blood has previously been suspended as well as the Sign of Peace with a handshake.
-Holy Water Fonts may also be emptied in churches as a precaution.

-Those who do not attend Mass can tune in to the Celebration of the Eucharist within the Diocese of Brooklyn on NET-TV, the 24/7 cable channel of the Diocese.
-Viewers can also tune in online at netny.tv.

 “The health of all the faithful of the Diocese is of utmost concern, and the Diocese of Brooklyn joins in prayer to the Lord who is a healer, to protect us and to quickly bring about an end to this current public health crisis,” the bishop wrote.

-“The Greater Allen Cathedral has the responsibility to do all that we can to safeguard our membership and staff,” the post says.
-“We are taking every precaution to insure that our worship experiences follow [U.S. Centers for Disease Control and Prevention] guidelines.
-Hence, as a church family, we will continue the traditional practice of greeting our neighbors, but instead of hugs and cheek-kisses, we will welcome one another with gentle elbow bumps and friendly waves.
-The love and warmth remain; the delivery will be the only difference.

-Hand sanitizer, the post said, will be available throughout the Merrick Boulevard cathedral.
+The cathedral will live stream its 9 a.m. and 11:30 a.m. services, but they will not be open to the public.

+Worshipers also are invited view services by logging into the church website, allencathedral.org, or download its app from iTunes or Google Play.

-The Chronicle was unable to contact the Rego Park Jewish Center on Friday, but a phone message and the center’s website said its breakfast club gathering scheduled for Sunday, March 15, was canceled.
-The phone message said Sunday night services were as well.
+The Chronicle was unable to contact the Rego Park Jewish Center prior to deadline, but the center’s website this week said it is canceling religious services through Shabbat on March 28.

-The Chronicle also was unable to immediately reach officials at the Jamaica Muslim Center for comment.
-An automated phone message heard Friday afternoon listed the times and days of regular services.
+Events that are posted as being canceled include this year’s annual Passover Seder, the March 23 Sisterhood Meeting, Torah studies scheduled for March 28 and a singles dance scheduled for March 29.

+A woman answering the phone at the Jamaica Muslim Center said their center is temporarily closed.

 (0) comments